What does LP stand for in music?

 What Is An LP Album?

-LP stands for Long Playing, and is another word for ‘album’.
+LP stands for Long Playing, and is another word for “album”.
 It’s used to define the length of a product that is made by a musician.
-It’s longer then a single, and also longer then a EP album.

-While the term LP originally (And still is) referred to a longer length vinyl, the term is now also often used for CDs and digital downloads too.
+While the term LP originally (and still is) referred to a longer length vinyl, the term is now also often used for CDs and digital downloads.

 In regards to vinyl, LPs come on 12″ records.
 Tracks are placed on both sides of the vinyl due to each side only being able to store a certain amount of songs.

 What exactly does “LP” mean?